It started with a title.

 Now I look at those names there’s a fair few Gollancz authors among them, and I’m going to be one of them.
 Exciting times.

 Gentlemen, I’m looking forward to joining you.
 I hope I do you proud.

-This entry was posted on Thursday, February 7th, 2013 at 3:36 pm and is filed under Acquisitions, Author Post, Fantasy, Guest Post, Other.
+This entry was posted on Thursday, February 7th, 2013 at 3:36 pm and is filed under Acquisitions, Author Post, Den Patrick, Fantasy, Guest Post, Other.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.